 In the 21st century, advances in molecular technologies and genetics have contributed to the rapid identification of novel species and the ability to conduct surveillance for emerging pathogens.

 - Recognize the definition and understand the history of emerging pathogens.

 - Describe the factors that drive the spread of emerging pathogens.

 - Understand the risks emerging pathogens pose to the blood supply.

 - Describe methods to prevent emerging pathogens from entering the blood supply.

 Clinical Strategic Alliance Director

-He has contributed to more than twenty journal articles on blood safety and blood banking issues related to developing countries, and holds a PhD in blood bank epidemiology from the University of Groningen in the Netherlands.
+He has contributed to more than twenty journal articles on blood safety and blood banking issues related to developing countries.
+He holds a PhD in blood bank epidemiology from the University of Groningen in the Netherlands.
 Prior to joining CDC, John worked as a journalist for more than a decade, mostly as an anchor and correspondent for the Voice of America.
-John also earned a Masters degree in Epidemiology from Yale University and a Masters in Journalism from Columbia University.
+John also earned a Master’s degree in Epidemiology from Yale University and a Masters in Journalism from Columbia University.
 John has also been licensed as an Emergency Medical Technician.